Gokul9404/Hand-controlled-VR-Mouse/README.markdown

 # Virtual Mouse using Hand Gestures

+Virtual Mouse makes human computer interaction simple by making use of Hand Gestures.
+The computer requires almost no direct contact.
+All i/o operations can be virtually controlled by using static and dynamic hand gestures.

-> Developed an AI-based approach for controlling the mouse movement using Python and openCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.
+Developed using Comuter-Vision based approach for controlling the mouse movement using Python and openCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.

 ---